avelino/awesome-go/README.md

 - [envh](https://github.com/antham/envh) - Helpers to manage environment variables.
 - [fig](https://github.com/kkyr/fig) - Tiny library for reading configuration from a file and from environment variables (with validation & defaults).
 - [genv](https://github.com/sakirsensoy/genv) - Read environment variables easily with dotenv support.
+- [go-array](https://github.com/deatil/go-array) - A Go package that read or set data from map, slice or json.
 - [go-aws-ssm](https://github.com/PaddleHQ/go-aws-ssm) - Go package that fetches parameters from AWS System Manager - Parameter Store.
 - [go-cfg](https://github.com/dsbasko/go-cfg) - The library provides a unified way to read configuration data into a structure from various sources, such as env, flags, and configuration files (.json, .yaml, .toml, .env).
 - [go-conf](https://github.com/ThomasObenaus/go-conf) - Simple library for application configuration based on annotated structs.
 It supports reading the configuration from environment variables, config files and command line parameters.